porrasm/tiralabra-tank-game-ai/Documentation/weeks/week2.md

 The DFS modification always chooses the closest cell next.

-After the initial route is found, it re-searches from every node to the next few nodes to see if the route can become shorter.
+After the initial route is found, it re-searches from every node to the closest other node to see if the route can be shortened.

+The implementation is not yet ready.